CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Introduction

 \section{Introduction}

-As climate change accelerates, forests represent a key ecosystem as they act as one of the main terrestrial carbon sinks \citep{keenan2018terrestrial}, a shelter for a major part of Earth's biodiversity \citep{lindenmayer2013conserving} during this new era of great extinction \citep{barnosky2011has}, and a critical environment for numerous fragile human communities \citep{fernandez2021scientists}.
-Climate change endangers the role of forests as a carbon sink: it has been observed that several forest biomes are at risk of shifting from carbon sinks to carbon emitters \citep{pan2024enduring}.
+As climate change accelerates, forests represent a key ecosystem to protect as they act as one of the main terrestrial carbon sinks \citep{keenan2018terrestrial}, a shelter for a major part of Earth's biodiversity \citep{lindenmayer2013conserving} , and a critical environment for numerous fragile human communities \citep{fernandez2021scientists}.
 In particular, the boreal ecosystem is a subarctic biome in the high northern latitudes characterized by coniferous and mixed deciduous-coniferous forests.
-As the northernmost forest on the planet, boreal forests span $58 \%$ of Canada's land mass and are present across 7 other countries.
-To date, boreal forests represent one of the largest terrestrial carbon sinks, with approximately $367.3$ petagrams to $1715.8$ petagrams of carbon \citep{bradshaw2015global}.
+They represent one of the largest terrestrial carbon sinks, with approximately $367.3$ petagrams to $1715.8$ petagrams of carbon stored \citep{bradshaw2015global}.
 However, they are at risk of permafrost thaw due to land impacts \citep{li2021influences} and are increasingly subject to long and devastating wildfire seasons \citep{mccarty2021reviews}.